English as a Second Language (Community): Plot

-Señor Chang (Ken Jeong) privately reveals to Jeff (Joel McHale) that he, like Jeff, faked his credentials, and does not have a teaching degree.
+Señor Chang (Ken Jeong) privately reveals to Jeff (Joel McHale) that he, like Jeff, faked his credentials and does not have a teaching degree.
 The conversation is inadvertently recorded by Annie (Alison Brie), who records all classes for taking notes.
 When Dean Pelton (Jim Rash) finds out, Chang is replaced by Dr. Escodera (Marlene Forte), who is stricter and will make the Spanish class take a harder final exam.
 The class worries they will not be able to pass the new exam.
 Meanwhile, Troy (Donald Glover) discovers he has a natural talent for fixing plumbing.
 A persistent maintenance worker (Jerry Minor) urges him to use his talent to become a plumber, but Troy turns down the offer in favor of his education.

 As everyone faces the fact that they will have to retake Spanish, Jeff realizes that Annie was the one who turned in Chang, as she wanted to keep the group together by keeping them in a shared class.
 The rest of the study group shuns her as they try to cram for the exam.
-Abed (Danny Pudi) tries to encourage Troy to pursue plumbing, but Troy, misunderstanding, gets angry that Abed does not want him around.
+Abed (Danny Pudi) tries to encourage Troy to pursue plumbing, but Troy, misunderstanding, gets angry because he thinks Abed does not want him around.

 As the exam is about to start, Shirley (Yvette Nicole Brown) gets a text from Annie, who explains she's trying to make things better with Chang.
-Worried about how Chang will react, the study group runs to his office, where Chang explains that getting fired was good for him and that Annie is helping him plan a new future.
+Worried about how Chang will react, the study group runs to his office, where he explains that getting fired was good for him and that Annie is helping him plan a new future.
 After taking the exam, Troy and Abed reconcile, and the group agrees to take anthropology next year.

 In the end tag, the study group finds out they all passed the Spanish finals.
 It is then implied that Pierce (Chevy Chase) had slept with Dr. Escodera to ensure that the Spanish finals would be easy enough for everyone to pass.